ShoppingThere is shopping and there is SHOPPING .. to the everyday and ordinary shopping first.

 Liz at Lancaster is very conveniently located for general access to local shopping and amenities.
 There are several local shopping areas within easy reach.

 - The closest is half a block away: corner Lancaster and Clarence, a three minute walk.
-There is a Spar general grocer open 7 days a week, a greengrocer, hairdresser, takeaway pizzeria, chemist, dry cleaner and doctor.
+There is a Spar general grocer open 7 days a week, a greengrocer, chemist and Dolci an excellent Italian restaurant.

 - At the Dunkeld shopping centre: corner Jan Smuts and Bompas, there is a whole range of shops including an Autobank, a bakery and coffee shop, a hardware, a 7/11, a liquorstore, and the well renowned restaurant DW11-13, etc.

 - And then slightly further in the other direction is The Woods (what used to be the Colony shopping centre which also has a number of stores including a pub, restaurants, excellent DVD store, etc.

 - Liz at Lancaster is close to the restaurant nodes of Parkhurst, Greenside, with easy access to Rosebank and Melville.